Andreas Riis: Early life and education

-Andreas Riis was born on 12 January 1804 in a small artisan town, Løgumkloster in northern Duchy of Schleswig along the German-Danish border.
+Andreas Riis was born on 12 January 1804 in a small artisan town, Løgumkloster in northern Duchy of Schleswig near the German-Danish border.
 Historians have described the town as one in which inhabitants had a strong work-ethic and missionary interests, in line with the Württemberg Pietism of the late 18th and early 19th centuries, inspired by German theologians Philipp Spenern and August Hermann Francke.
 In Pietist towns and villages, a traditional rural lifestyle was commonplace as were the local production and supply of food and occupations in the crafts such as carpentry, welding and blacksmithing.
 Andreas Riis' father, Andreas Petersen Riis (c.
 1744 – 1819) was a farm owner, a window maker and a glazier.
 His mother was Anna Maria F. Philipsen (1765–1850).
 Riis' father had been married previously to an older woman, Maren Petersdatter (1728–1791).
 In his teenage years, Riis became an apprentice in his father's workshop.
 According to Riis, he "engaged in frivolous behaviour" in his youth.
 He later went through an existential evangelical experience, resulting in his personal decision to become a Christian missionary.
 He applied to the Basel Mission Seminary in Basel, Switzerland.
 In his application essay, he noted, "for some time, I pursued in the carelessness of youth and when my conscience spoke, I tried to quieten it by saying: 'there is yet ample time for the conversion, I want first to enjoy the pleasures of this world.'
 But I could not find any rest until I had surrendered my whole life to the dear Saviour."
 In 1827, Andreas Christian Matthiesson, a Lutheran minister wrote a recommendation letter for Riis for his admission to the seminary.
 Although Riis did not have much prior exposure to formal education, he easily received an admission offer based on his bilingualism in German and Danish, his conviction, work ethic, sense of purpose and determination – values conveyed in his application essay.
 After completing mandatory military service, Riis enrolled at the Basel Mission Seminary in 1828.
 He studied for almost five years at the training school and was consecrated a missionary at the Basel Minster in 1832 and shortly thereafter ordained a minister at a Lutheran church in Lörrach in Baden, Germany.